 top of page

-Brenda Brown, Owner, Grief Specialist
+Brenda Brown, MA, FT, Founder & Grief Specialist

 Brenda has a Master's degree in thanatology and grief counseling, plus a fellowship from an international organization called ADEC (Association for Death Education and Counseling).
 While earning those credentials, Brenda created a national human loss game for children called Doggone Grief.